jxmot/ESP8266-config-data-V2/README.md

 # Overview

 This repository contains code intended for the ESP8266.
-Its purpose is to demonstrate how SPIFFS might be used for containing an application's configuration data.
+One of its purposes is to demonstrate how SPIFFS might be used for containing an application's configuration data.
 And it is based on my [ESP8266-config-data](#https://github.com/jxmot/ESP8266-config-data) repository, but with many extensive improvements and modifications.

+The other purpose of this repository is to provide a starting point for future projects that require the ability to obtain external configuration data.

 ## History